 STM32 flash programming

-Finally, you get to the screen where you can do all sort of things:
+Finally, you get to the screen where you can do all sorts of things:

-You can erase all or selected memory pages.
+You can erase all or select memory pages.
 Download a .hex (.bin or .x19) to STM32 microcontroller flash memory.

 Select Jump to the user program if you want to execute a code immediately after download.

 Additionally, you can select Verify after download to make sure if the upload was successful.

 You can also Upload from device an existing binary from device Flash memory to the file and back it up for later use.

 There is an option to enable or disable Flash protection from reading or writing.